 These pancakes are not very sweet so serve them dusted with powdered sugar, drizzled with maple or corn syrup, or honey.

-What I like the most about this pancake recipe is that the batter can be prepared in just 5 minutes or less.You can prepare the batter one the night before you want to make the pancakes, just cover the bowl with plastic wrap and keep it in the refrigerator until next morning.
+What I like the most about this pancake recipe is that the batter can be prepared in just 5 minutes or less.You can prepare the batter the night before you want to make the pancakes, just cover the bowl with plastic wrap and keep it in the refrigerator until the next morning.
 Let set the batter at room temperature for 30 minutes before cooking.

 Blueberry vegan pancakes

 - 190 grams / 1 1/2 cups flour, sifted

 - 30 grams / 1 1/2 tbsp sugar of choice

 - 1 flax egg (1 tbsp freshly ground flax seeds + 3 tbsp hot water)

 - 1 cup vegan buttermilk (soy milk + white vinegar)

 - 1 tsp vanilla bean paste

 - 120 gams fresh blueberries